 Force Majeure.
 ENA shall not have any obligation to perform any specific Service hereunder if its failure to do so is caused by or results from any act of God, governmental action, natural disaster, strikes, failure of essential equipment or services, or any other cause or circumstance beyond the control of the parties.

 Confidentiality.
-ENA and Customer shall keep the terms and provisions of this Agreement strictly confidential and shall not disclose them, in whole or in part, provided that ENA may disclose to interstate pipelines in the Pacific Northwest, U.S.A. the fact that it has entered into an agreement to provide Customer with proposals for natural gas transportation in accordance with Section 1 of this Agreement for purposes of pursuing proposals for the Transport.
+ENA and Customer shall keep the terms and provisions of this Agreement strictly confidential and shall not disclose them, in whole or in part, provided that ENA may disclose to U.S. and Canadian interstate pipelines in the Pacific Northwest the fact that it has entered into an agreement to provide Customer with proposals for natural gas transportation in accordance with Section 1 of this Agreement for purposes of pursuing proposals for the Transport.
 If any party hereto shall be required by any court, legislative or administrative body to, whether by oral questions, interrogatories, requests for information, subpoena, or some other processes, any party hereto shall have the full right and ability to disclose same without regard to the confidentiality covenant herein contained; provided, however, that such party hereto shall provide the other party hereto with as much notice of its requirement to make such disclosure as is reasonably practicable and do all things that the other party hereto may reasonably request, at the other party hereto’s cost, to facilitate the other party hereto’s efforts to eliminate or restrict such requirement.

 Arbitration.